 In Japan, the average omega-3 index is more than double that of the typical American.
 Studies indicate this is largely due to dietary differences.

-(How much omega-3 is necessary to increase one’s omega-3 index?
-Studies show it can take between 1800 – 2000 mg of EPA/DHA daily to move a person’s index by 4 – 5 percentage points (12).
-Importantly, this is a much larger dose than you’d get swallowing one or two regular fish oil capsules and could well explain why many traditional omega-3 products fail to deliver results.)
+Studies show it can take between 1800 – 2000 mg of EPA/DHA daily to move a person’s index by 4 – 5 percentage points (9).
+For reference, 1800 – 2000 mg of EPA/DHA would be the same as swallowing 6 – 7 regular fish oil capsules.
+That’s significantly more omega-3 than what most supplement users consume, and this dose discrepancy could well explain why many traditional omega-3 products fail to deliver results.
+For instance, in a recent survey of 1,200 omega-3 supplement users, only 19% had achieved an omega-3 index of 8% or more.

 To date, over 200 published papers have measured the omega-3 index levels of their participants, and we hope that more researchers will follow suit (1).

-Today, some doctors are starting to measure the omega-3 index levels of their patients, just like they do with cholesterol levels.
-However, if your doctor does not offer this, several companies provide a quick and easy blood test you can conduct yourself, including OmegaQuant.
+Some doctors measure the omega-3 index levels of their patients, just like they do with cholesterol levels.
+However, if your doctor does not offer this service, several companies provide a quick and easy blood test you can conduct yourself, including OmegaQuant.
 This company is run by by Dr. William Harris, one of the scientists who initially developed the concept of the omega-3 index.

 1. About OmegaQuant.